ForkMster/agent-aiyra/README.md

 - Warm greeting: "Good morning, I’m here with you, let’s start gently ☕"
 - Quiet cheer: "Your day feels steady, small wins ahead, breathe and continue ✨"

+Style

+Weather replies follow a simple two‑sentence format with one emoji at the end.
+See `docs/DEPLOYMENT.md` → “Weather Reply Format and Emoji Rule” for details and examples.

 Example Conversations

 - "What’s the weather in Tokyo?"